-SELECTA BIOSCIENCES, M.C.
-65 GROVE STREET WATERTOWN, MA 02472
+SELECTA BIOSCIENCES, INC. 65 GROVE STREET WATERTOWN, MA 02472

-VOTE BY INTERNET

-Before The Meeting - Go to were w.proxyvote.com or scan the QR Barcode above
+VOTE BY INTERNETBefore The Meeting - Go to www.proxyvote.com or scan the QR Barcode above

-Use the internet to transmit your voting instructions and for electronic delivery of information up until 11:59 p.m.
-Eastern Time on June 16, 2022.
-Have your proxy card in hand when you access the web sits and follow the instructions to obtain your records and to create an electronic voting instruction form.
+Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 p.m.
+Eastern Time on June 15, 2023.
+Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.